SystemCraftsman/debezium-demo/README.md

 ## ASAP!

-So you are working at a company as a `Software Person` and you are responsible for the company's blog application which runs on Django and use MYSQL as a database.
+So you are working at a company called `NeverEnding Inc.` as a `Software Person` and you are responsible for the company's blog application which runs on Django and use MYSQL as a database.

 One day your boss comes and tells you this: